seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Was born of woman.
 Forgive my general and exceptless rashness,
 You perpetual-sober gods!
 I do proclaim
-One honest man—mistake me not—but one;
+One honest man--mistake me not--but one;
 How fain would I have hated all mankind!
 And thou redeem'st thyself: but all, save thee,
 I fell with curses.